A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 We have developed a new coherence protocol, \emph{CoNDA}~\cite{boroumand2019conda,boroumand2016pim,boroumand.arxiv17}, that maintains cache coherence between PIM processing logic and CPU cores \emph{without} sending coherence requests for every memory access.
-Instead, as shown in Figure~\ref{fig:conda}, CoNDA enables efficient coherence by having the PIM logic: \begin{enumerate} \item \emph{speculatively} acquire coherence permissions for multiple memory operations over a given period of time (which we call \emph{optimistic execution}; \circled{1} in the figure); \item \emph{batch} the coherence requests from the multiple memory operations into a set of compressed coherence \emph{signatures} (\circled{2} and \circled{3}); \item send the signatures to the CPU to determine whether the speculation violated any coherence semantics. \end{enumerate} Whenever the CPU receives compressed signatures from the PIM core (e.g., when the PIM kernel finishes), the CPU performs \emph{coherence resolution} (\circled{4}), where it checks if any coherence conflicts occurred.
-If a conflict exists, any dirty cache line in the CPU that caused the conflict is flushed, and the PIM core rolls back and re-executes the code that was optimistically executed.
+Instead, as shown in Figure~\ref{fig:conda}, CoNDA enables efficient coherence by having the PIM logic: \begin{enumerate} [leftmargin=5mm,itemsep=0mm,parsep=0mm,topsep=0mm] \item \emph{speculatively} acquire coherence permissions for multiple memory operations over a given period of time (which we call \emph{optimistic execution}; \circled{1} in the figure); \item \emph{batch} the coherence requests from the multiple memory operations into a set of compressed coherence \emph{signatures} (\circled{2} and \circled{3}); \item send the signatures to the CPU to determine whether the speculation violated any coherence semantics. \end{enumerate} Whenever the CPU receives compressed signatures from the PIM core (e.g., when the PIM kernel finishes), the CPU performs \emph{coherence resolution} (\circled{4}), where it checks if any coherence conflicts occurred.
+If a conflict \omv{is found to exist}, any dirty cache line in the CPU that caused the conflict is flushed, and the PIM core rolls back and re-executes the code that was optimistically executed.

-As a result {of this "lazy" checking of coherence violations}, CoNDA approaches near-ideal coherence behavior: {the performance and energy consumption of a PIM architecture with CoNDA are, respectively, within 10.4\% and 4.4\% the performance and energy consumption of} a system where coherence is performed at zero latency and energy cost.
+As a result {of this ``lazy'' checking of coherence violations}, CoNDA approaches near-ideal coherence behavior: {the performance and energy consumption of a PIM architecture with CoNDA are, respectively, within 10.4\% and 4.4\% the performance and energy consumption of} a system where coherence is performed at zero latency and energy cost. \omv{The CoNDA paper~\cite{boroumand2019conda} also reports speedups of 38.3\% over the highest-performance prior coherence mechanism~\cite{goodman.isca83,mesi1984} (and 8.4$\times$/7.7$\times$ over CPU-only/PIM-only execution), and comes within 10.2\% of an ideal no-cost coherence mechanism in four workloads on large datasets \omvii{(see~\cite{boroumand2019conda})}.} \gfv{For modest size datasets \omvii{(see~\cite{boroumand2019conda})}, we observe that CoNDA (1)~reduces energy consumption by 18.0\% over the best prior coherence mechanism \omvi{that provides the lowest} memory system energy~\cite{farmahini2015nda,JAFAR}, (2)~achieves nearly all of the energy reduction potential of a no-cost coherence mechanism (coming within 4.4\%), and (3)~reduces energy consumption by 43.7\% over a CPU-only execution.}